aaishakazi/HeartDiseasePredictionwithML/README.md

 3. **Streamlit Application**
    - Built an interactive web app where users can input patient details (age, sex, cholesterol, etc.).
-   - The model outputs a simple **“Yes / No”** answer to indicate if the person is at risk of heart disease.
+   - The model outputs a prediction to indicate if the person is at risk of heart disease.

 ---